-Good question.
 In simple words, the number of connection a web-browser can make to a single domain is limited.
 Most modern browsers can make up to 6 connections per hostname at the same time.

-Besides images, there are many things that loads from your domain.
+Besides images, there are many things that load from your domain.
 This includes scripts, CSS, JS, HTML, simple text files etc. A browser can’t load rest of the files from the same hostname until other files are loaded first.
 You can think of this as a queue.

 This is why, you often read recommendations to use CDN services and other ways of improving site speed.
-Of course CDN services aren’t free.
+Of course, most CDN services aren’t free.
 In such case, serving images from a subdomain is an effortless way of improving speed of your blog by some extent.
 This method can also be referred to as sharding.

 Does Serving Images From A Subdomain Really Help?